grafana/pySigma-backend-loki/README.md

 These features are currently either WIP or are planned to be implemented in the near future.

-* Adding generic log stream selectors to all queries
+* Various processing pipelines for other applications and log sources
+* Some generated queries are too large for Loki - such rules could be factored into multiple queries
+* Analysing a rule's searches to identify line filters that could improve the query performance
 * Generating more accurate log stream selectors based on logsource
-* Translate field names in Sigma signatures into relevant labels for Loki
+* Translate field names in Sigma signatures into relevant labels for Loki using pipelines

 ## Won't implement (probably)